-Some studies show that the screw caps are better at preserving consistency, flavors, and aromas of the wine.
-Australian Wine Research Institute tested 9 different closing methods for wines and after 9 months same wine closed with the screw cap showed balanced profile with clear flavors.
-On the other side, same wines closed with other methods (corks) showed greater variations in flavors.
+Some studies show that the screw caps are better at preserving consistency, flavours, and aromas of the wine.
+Australian Wine Research Institute tested 9 different closing methods for wines and after 9 months same wine closed with the screw cap showed balanced profile with clear flavours.
+On the other side, same wines closed with other methods (corks) showed greater variations in flavours.

 The main advantage of screwcaps is that there is no room for faultiness caused by TCA.
 The air has no chance of getting into the selected bottle of wine.
 They are easy to open and almost guarantee that every bottle will have the same taste, preserving freshness and aromas.

 Because of the efficient opening/closing mechanism and limited risk of TCA, screw caps are increasingly used by Croatian winemakers.

 Also, besides quality and convenience, the screw cap has the unlimited creative possibilities that offer winemakers the ability to create unique, recognizable emblems and logos.

 The caps that are used the least among the winemakers are synthetic caps.
 They look the same as the cork plugs and use the same stopping mechanism.
 These types of caps were intended to replace the cork plugs to avoid TCA risk and to maintain the traditional appearance of wine, but they were not widely accepted.
 Their flaw is that when the temperature rises too high, the cap tightens and changes so the wine may evaporate or oxidize.